Menu

 Land is critical for access to food, water, security, livelihoods and sustainable development.
 Land gives people security and a place to call their own.
 Strong land rights can be vital for community and women’s empowerment.

-BUT individuals, families and communities’ rights to land can be weak.
+But individuals, families and communities’ rights to land can be weak.
 Their land rights can be vulnerable to abuse, resulting in their land being taken or misused.

 This Guide shares: